This policy will apply to students who have matriculated Fall 2017 and later.

 VI.
 Shifting Divisions

 WCL permits students to shift between the full-time and part-time divisions, as needed in extenuating circumstances.
-A part-time student who wishes to shift to the full-time division after one year and graduate within three years of initial matriculation may do so, upon consultation with and approval from the Office of Student Affairs and the Office of the Registrar.
+A part-time student who wishes to shift to the full-time division after one year and graduate within three years of initial matriculation may do so, upon consultation with and approval from the Office of the Registrar.

 If a student transfers from the part-time division to the full-time division, any semesters completed with eleven or fewer credits must be converted to full-time semester equivalents using credits earned in one or more summer semesters, as delineated in Section II.
 To convert a part-time semester to a full-time semester equivalent, the number of credits earned over a summer semester must equal or exceed the difference between the credits earned in the part-time semester and the minimum of twelve required to constitute a full-time semester.
 A student may use credits earned in one summer semester to convert two part-time semesters so long as the number of credits earned over the summer equates to or exceeds the difference in credits necessary to reach twelve for both semesters.